Presenting…

 Not terribly long after I uploaded the site, I had asked his permission to base publication projects on his unpublished stories.
 He granted it.
 The first of his stories which I did a design for was ‘Eureka in Oz’.
 For that story I was able to modify and repurpose public domain Oz illustrations by John R. Neill, who is the most well-known of all the official Oz illustrators.
 The second story, however, was not so cooperative.
 There was no way that I was going to be able to adapt and reuse original Oz art to illustrate that one, and as I’ve said with some frequency, I am a designer, not an artist.

 It wasn’t until 2009 that I stumbled into the world of 3D.
 It soon occurred to me that, just possibly, this could be the answer to my Oz problem.
-I downloaded the program (which even then had a free version.
-These days the full version of the program is free — they make their money selling you things to use in it.)
+I downloaded the program, which even then had a free version.
+These days the full version of the program is free — they make their money selling you things to use in it.

 Fast-forward to 2013 when I took an ‘Intro to 3D Modeling’ class.
 I turned out to be fairly good at it, and managed to complete the class project a bit early (see the ‘Aliens!’ entry, in the Classwork collection).
 In the tag end of the semester, I put together a Sawhorse.
-It was a fairly crude model, but then, the original Sawhorse was, too.
+It was a fairly crude model, but then, the original Sawhorse is, too.
 I exported it as an .obj file.
-(A format used extensively across many different 3D applications.)
+(A format used fairly extensively across many different 3D applications.)

 But an .obj file is not a finished model.
 It needs to have a “texture (i.e, skin)” and it needs to be rigged, so you can pose it.
 An unrigged model is just a static prop.